WSU-cshimizu/introduction-to-software-engineering/learning/ui-ux.md

 - This is a broad field of study, and frequently out of scope for the "normal" developer, but it is generally a good idea to keep certain things in mind.
   - Interdisciplinary field focusing on how people interact with computers and technology.
   - Integrates principles from psychology, design, computer science, and engineering.
-- Aims to create interfaces that are intuitive, efficient, and accessible to a diverse user base.
+- Create interfaces that are intuitive, efficient, and accessible to diverse users.
-- Involves methods like user testing, prototyping, and iterative design for continuous improvement.
+- Involves methods like user testing, prototyping, and iterative design.
 - User-centered design to make technology more adaptable and responsive to human needs.

 ## Core UI/UX & HCI Principles